Chengyuan-Zhang/chengyuan-zhang.github.io/_pages/about.md

 macroscopic traffic flow dynamics.

 Please feel free to contact me if you are interested in collaborating with me.
-I'm also actively seeking undergraduates and master students who are interested in a <ins> summer/remote research internship</ins>.
+I'm also actively seeking undergraduates and master students who are interested in a summer/remote research internship.

 News
 =====